joehahn/exes-n-ohs/README.md

 ### todo

-1 get tensorboard up and running on datascience.com, and use it to peek at the CNET layers to, for example see whether its topmost dense layer is in fact onehot encoding the input (x,y) data
+1 get tensorboard up and running on datascience.com, and use it to peek at the CNET layers to for example see whether its topmost dense layer is in fact onehot encoding the input (x,y) data